sanishaukhale/VEABGoa/README.md

 *   **Collections:** Create the following collections:
     *   `articles`: For news and blog posts.
 (See `src/types/index.ts` for `Article` structure)
     *   `events`: For upcoming events.
 (See `src/types/index.ts` for `Event` structure)
+    *   `projects`: For conservation projects.
+(See `src/types/index.ts` for `Project` structure)
     *   `contactMessages`: For storing messages from the contact form.
 *   **Security Rules:** Configure Firestore security rules.
-A basic starting point for development (allowing public reads for articles/events and creates for contact messages) is:
+A basic starting point for development (allowing public reads for articles/events/projects and creates for contact messages) is:
     ```javascript
     rules_version = '2';
     service cloud.firestore {